Canopus Foundation: Profile

 The Canopus Foundation is a private family foundation registered as a charitable organization under German law.
-It has been committed to rural electrification by renewable energies in developing countries for more than 20 years.
-Since 2014 Canopus has also been active in the field of education and science for a sustainable economy.
+It has been committed to rural electrification by renewable energies in developing countries for over 20 years.
+Since 2014, Canopus has also been active in the field of education and science for a sustainable economy.
 Its work is based on the model of “Venture Philanthropy”.